+COURTNEY STORZ

+HEAD OF GLOBAL CAMPUS

+RECRUITING, CITI

-COURTNEY STORZ HEAD OF GLOBAL CAMPUS RECRUITING, CITI 24 TALENT AUDITIONS GIVE CITADEL A FRONT-ROW SEAT TO CANDIDATE WORK PERFORMANCE In pursuit of more efficient tech hiring, Citadel became inspired by how elite institutions recruit talent.
+TALENT AUDITIONS GIVE CITADEL A FRONT-ROW SEAT TO CANDIDATE WORK PERFORMANCE

+In pursuit of more efficient tech hiring, Citadel became inspired by how elite institutions recruit talent.
 NFL coaches don't ask prospects to describe catching a football - they watch them catch a football.
 So in partnership with Correlation One, Citadel designed day-long job auditions in which about 100 students compete for cash by solving real business problems with data.
 Recruiters watch them work in teams and use a standardized process to assess everything from how they code and think, to how they lead and collaborate.
 There have been over 10,000 participants to date yielding a rich pipeline of talent and dozens of hires.
 Lengthier formats of the job audition are also popular.
 Check out Automattic's 2-6 week tryouts and Weebly's one-week tryouts.
-BETTER ABILITY TO ASSESS SKILLS Observing candidates in high-pressure situations that mimic (more realistic preview of performance.
-MORE OBJECTIVE EVALUATIONS Auditions reduce bias by measuring actual performance rather past experience or former employers.
-POSITIVE CANDIDATE EXPERIENCE Competing for cash is fun and exciting, and the audition expe employee experience, helping candidates assess fit.
-STRONGER EMPLOYER BRAND The events themselves generate significant buzz for Citadel a been an opportunity to engage with key talent.
-THE IMPACT "Stop interviewing and start auditioning."
+THE IMPACT BETTER ABILITY TO ASSESS SKILLS Observing candidates in high-pressure situations that mimic Citadel's work life gives a more realistic preview of performance.
+MORE OBJECTIVE EVALUATIONS Auditions reduce bias by measuring actual performance rather than interviewing skills, past experience or former employers.
+POSITIVE CANDIDATE EXPERIENCE Competing for cash is fun and exciting, and the audition experience mirrors the employee experience, helping candidates assess fit.
+STRONGER EMPLOYER BRAND The events themselves generate significant buzz for Citadel and marketing them has been an opportunity to engage with key talent.
+"Stop interviewing and start auditioning."